jorendorff/rust-ignorance/ignorance.md

 ## Random questions

+> Is it just my system that can't build 32-bit executables?
+Or is it a thing?

+I was ultimately able to build 32-bit executables by downloading the whole 32-bit version of Rust.
+Not by cross-compiling.
+It's possible that a cross-compiler for i686 is built into x86_64 rust, but it seems no 32-bit libstd is included.

+@@@

 > How can I set a breakpoint in rust-gdb and have it hit?
 In particular,
 > the program I want to debug is a debug build of rustc.

+After building `--enable-debug`, I was able to `break main` and do a few more simple things.
+I don't remember if I ever got a breakpoint to hit.

 @@@